CalvetPierre/CalvetPierre/README.md

 After Astrophysics, I'm love coding and I hope to unite both in a future work !

+You will find some of the work I have worked on or currently working on here.

 Python | C/C++ | MATLAB | Go

 How to reach me : pierre.calvet@etu.unistra.fr